justinkim2015/ipad-weather-app/README.md

 ###### Live: https://justinkim2015.github.io/ipad-weather-app/#/

-## Summary
+## Description

+This is a single-page weather application made with ReactJS and vanilla CSS.
+By leveraging the data of a Geolocation API and a weather API this app shows you real-time data of the weather in your area.

 I made this app as a capstone of a course to learn and practice ReactJS.
+The biggest hurdle I dealt with while making this application were how to properly deal with async functions and API calls so that undefined values don't break my code.

+By breaking things into components as much as possible I could really understand how using React can massively increase the speed and scalability of front-end development.

+## Images

+## Technologies Used
+- ReactJS
+- CSS3
+- JSX

+## Methods of Obtaining Data
+- IPGeolocation API
+- Open Weather Maps API

+## Features in Development
+- Integration with a PostgreSQL database to save preferences and user data
+- More functional applications such as a mock camera, a notepad, etc...
+- Add animations
+- Re-organize src folder to be easier to navigate